An elegant ball with French flair inspired by Disney’s Cinderella

-The only dish served at Cinderella seen before at a Disney Dinner was my famed Chilled Cucumber Soup, which I served at Alice in Wonderland in tea cups.
+The only dish served at Cinderella seen before at a Disney Dinner was my famed Chilled Cucumber Soup, which I served at Disney Dinners: Alice in Wonderland in tea cups.
 I served the soup at Cinderella in individual cups with crispy bacon to be sipped or shot.

 Many of my guests commented on how much they loved the healthier party options: cucumber soup, a raw vegetable plate, marinated shrimp, home cured lox, pumpkin hummus, pumpkin bread, ratatouille pasta full of veggies and chicken.
 It’s not hard to make healthy beautiful and then guests feel free to indulge in dessert.

-Speaking of dessert, I turned a lot of my staples (Chambord Chocolate Cake, Fiori di Sicilia Sugar Cookies, Candy Cane Brownies) into Cinderella desserts by altering the recipes slightly and tinting everything a magical blue hue.
+I turned a lot of my staples (Chambord Chocolate Cake, Fiori di Sicilia Sugar Cookies, Candy Cane Brownies) into Cinderella desserts by altering the recipes slightly and tinting everything a magical blue hue.
 Here is the full food lineup:

 Cinderella Ball Menu